Jarren Duran Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.58 team ERA ranks third across all league pitching staffs.
+- The Yankees' 3.71 team ERA ranks fourth among all league pitching staffs.

-- The Yankees rank 19th in baseball in home runs given up (75 total, 1.1 per game).
+- Yankees pitchers combine to rank 17th in baseball in home runs allowed (79 total, 1.1 per game).

-- The righty's most recent appearance came on Tuesday against the Chicago White Sox, when he tossed six innings, surrendering three earned runs while giving up six hits.
+- His last time out was on Sunday against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering one earned run while giving up four hits.

-- In 13 games this season, the 27-year-old has a 4.96 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.